Intus Healthcare’s writers, customer service team, and sleep experts review and ensure this information is accurate.

 Please note: It is encouraged to go back to using your CPAP machine if your doctor or sleep specialist advises.

-Treating your Sleep Apnoea while away from home is essential for your health and preventing further complications.
+Treating your Sleep Apnoea while away from home is essential for your health.

 To have comfortable travels, always treat your OSA.